thoth-station/thamos/Documentation/ProvenanceApi.md

 # create an instance of the API class
 api_instance = thamos.swagger_client.ProvenanceApi()
-body = thamos.swagger_client.ProvenanceInput() # ProvenanceInput | Input to be checked for provenance.
+body = thamos.swagger_client.ProvenanceInput() # ProvenanceInput | Input to be checked for provenance
-origin = 'origin_example' # str | A repository where the application stack is used.
-This is used for tracking as well as for automated reporting when results are available.  (optional) debug = false # bool | Run the provenance checker in a verbose mode so developers can debug it.  (optional) (default to false) force = false # bool | Do not use cached results, always run provenance checks.  (optional) (default to false) token = 'token_example' # str | API token for sending authenticated requests. (optional)
+origin = 'origin_example' # str | A repository where the application stack is used  (optional) debug = false # bool | Run the given analyzer in a verbose mode so developers can debug it  (optional) (default to false) force = false # bool | Do not use cached results, always run the analysis  (optional) (default to false) token = 'token_example' # str | An API token for authenticated requests (optional)

 try:
-    # Check provenance of packages stated in an application stack.
+    # Check provenance of packages stated in an application stack
     api_response = api_instance.post_provenance_python(body, origin=origin, debug=debug, force=force, token=token)
     pprint(api_response)
 except ApiException as e: